telerik/ajax-docs/controls/editor/design-time/smart-tag.md

 ## Copy Built-in Dialogs to the Project

-Gets the User Control files of the RadEditor built-in dialogs from the used Telerik UI for ASP.NET AJAX suite andadds them into the project RadEditorDialogs folder.Additionally [the ExternalDialogsPath property]({%slug editor/functionality/dialogs/externaldialogspath-property%}) is set with the path to this folder.
+Gets the User Control files of the RadEditor built-in dialogs from the used Telerik UI for ASP.NET AJAX suite and adds them into the project RadEditorDialogs folder.Additionally [the ExternalDialogsPath property]({%slug editor/functionality/dialogs/externaldialogspath-property%}) is set with the path to this folder.

->warning Note that this option will override the already existing files in the RadEditorDialogs folder.If additional dialog customizations are done, it is recommended to backup the files before this action.
+>warning Note that this option will override the already existing files in the RadEditorDialogs folder.
+If additional dialog customizations are done, it is recommended to backup the files before this action.
->

 ## Learning Center